UKCloud/documentation/articles/hpc/hpc-sd.md

 ## Pricing and packaging

-High Performance Compute starts at 5p per hour.
+High Performance Compute pricing can be as low as 5p per hour.
 Full pricing with all options is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance